-Keeping your valuable notes, recipes, test results, pictures and notes in a three ring binder?
-Or are your pictures scattered across your phone with no keywords or context?
-If you're testing, adjusting, or developing glazes, bodies, underglazes, engobes, etc. for ceramics, traditional notebooks and binders could be holding you back.
-With Insight, you can link recipes to each other and to important details like photos, materials and firing schedules.
-Organize test recipes into projects, classify them, calculate chemistry, and create mix tickets.
+Consider how valuable your glaze and body development records are.
+Are they in a three-ring binder?
+Or do you have pictures and notes scattered across apps on your phone?
+If you're testing, adjusting, or developing glazes, bodies, underglazes or engobes, traditional notebooks and binders are holding you back.
+They don't have keywords, and they are only grouped, not categorized.
+With Insight-live, you can link recipes to each other and to important details like photos, materials, firing schedules and URLs.
+Organize test recipes into projects, classify them with typecodes (tokens), calculate chemistry, and create mix tickets.
 Research materials and perform keyword searches.
+Put anything side-by-side to study and determine the next move.
 Physical notebooks can’t do this—but your account at Insight-live.com can!

 This picture has its own page with more detail, click here to see it.